exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Node prints to the console an information about this transfer:
+The node outputs to the console information about this transfer:

 ```none
 Transfer between wallets: Wallet { pub_key: PublicKey(3E657AE),